aifaniyi/prettyprint/README.md

 # prettyprint

 A golang library to pretty print golang structs using reflections.
+Useful for debugging the content of structs during development.

 ### Installation
 ```bash